SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Chalos: We love going to Chalos since eating somewhere different is in our blood.
 While you will find many restaurants in SF that serve food from Mexico, Chalos features food from Argentina.

-Cypress Grill: If you want some classic San Francisco treats, such as clam chowder or crab cakes, and want an amazing view of the golf course, then this is the place for you.
-One of my other favorites is the spicy fried chicken on a brioche bun.
+Cypress Grill: If you want to eat some classic San Francisco dishes, such as clam chowder, while enjoying an amazing view of a golf course and Lake Merced, then this is the place for you.
+I love their sandwiches served on brioche buns.

 History of the San Francisco Zoo